winstonhoyle/VineMapper/projects/economics/Percent_Energy_from_Nuclear_Per_State/README.md

-## Coal Energy by State (2023)
+## Nuclear Energy by State (2023)
-A Simple Map showing the percent energy from coal in 2023
+A Simple Map showing the percent energy from nuclear energy in 2023
 ![Image](https://drive.google.com/uc?export=view&id=)

 ## Data